 Objectives of Responsibility Accounting

-- To find out the contribution of the individual departments.
+- Find out the contribution of the individual departments.

-- To estimate the cost and revenue of the responsibility centres.
+- Estimate the cost and revenue of the responsibility centres.

 Pre-requisites of Responsibility Accounting

-- Rational Budget: The budget planned must be realistic.
-The performance evaluation is based on the comparisons with these budgets.
+The budget planned must be realistic.
+The performance evaluation is based on comparisons with these budgets.

 Features of Responsibility Accounting

-- Emphasizes People: This concept emphasizes people over the product.
-Basis of evaluation is the responsibility assigned to centre managers.
+This concept emphasizes people over the product.
+The basis of evaluation is the responsibility assigned to centre managers.

-- Sub-units: The organization is sub-divided into manageable operational units called responsibility centres.
+The organization is subdivided into manageable operational units called responsibility centres.
 Each of these centres has a responsible individual called the centre manager.

 The manager of the concerned centre is responsible for the activities of that centre.

-- Cost and Revenue: The cost and revenue play a vital part in responsibility accounting.
+Cost and revenue play a vital part in responsibility accounting.
 We measure centre performance in cost, revenue, profits and capital investments.

-- Reporting: Higher authorities get a clear picture of the organization by responsibility reports.
+Higher authorities get a clear picture of the organization through responsibility reports.

 - Helpful in maintaining organizational standards.